MobilityData/gtfs.org/docs/documentation/schedule/examples/fares-v1.md

 TTC,Line2,1
 ```

-In this example, transfers at Bloor-Yonge station are modeled.
-For that, this station is modeled as two separate stops, the first is Bloor Station which is served by Line 1, and the second is Yonge station, which is served by Line 2.
+In this example, transfers at Bloor-Yonge Station are modeled.
+For that, this station is modeled as two separate stops, the first is Bloor Station which is served by Line 1, and the second is Yonge Station, which is served by Line 2.
 Both have `zone_id=ttc_subway_stations` in order to group all subway stations in a single fare zone.

 [**stops.txt**](../../reference/#stopstxt)